jnozzi/cocoadev.com/markdown/MutableCopy.md

 @end

 *This won't work if there are any non-property-list items in the array.
-What if I had an General/NSAttributedString in the array?
+What if I had an NSAttributedString in the array?
 Probably you would just have to do a recursive copy here...*